runtipi/runtipi/README.md

 sudo ./scripts/start.sh --domain mydomain.com
 ```

 A Let's Encrypt certificate will be generated and installed automatically.
-Make sure to have port 443 open on your firewall and that your domain has an **A** record pointing to your server IP.
+Make sure to have ports 80 and 443 open on your firewall and that your domain has an **A** record pointing to your server IP.

 ## ❤️ Contributing